ballardtj/ballardtj.github.io/_posts/2025-08-04-autonomy-hours-and-burnout.md

 ---
 layout: single
 toc: true
-title: "Does Autonomy Mitigate the Stress of Working Long Hours?"
+title: "Autonomy Does Not Mitigate the Stress of Working Long Hours"
 date: 2025-08-07
 categories:
   - Blog